Satellite Beach & South Patrick Shores Environmental Health Investigation

 There is a proposal for federal funding to provide every home in Satellite Beach and Cocoa Beach with water filters

-Other tests done at 13 beachside schools showed PFBA in schools drinking water, a chemical in the PFAS family.
+13 beachside schools showed PFBA in school drinking water, a chemical in the PFAS family.

 Test Results

-South Patrick Shores was built on top of a military dump, and we successfully got a FUDS preliminary assessment which can be found here: https://www.saj.usace.army.mil/BananaRiver/
+South Patrick Shores was built on top of a military dump, and advocates successfully got a FUDS preliminary assessment which can be found here: https://www.saj.usace.army.mil/BananaRiver/

 Photo by Fight For Zero, Inc

-We also know there were five unlined landfills on the base at one time, and a trench that went from a landfill on base and ended at the high school.
+There were five unlined landfills on the base at one time and a trench that went from a landfill on the base and ended at the high school.

 Archived Newspaper

-There is a Restoration Advisory Board (RAB) that meets every three months and goes over the remediation happening at PAFB, CCAFS, and NASA.
+There is a committee called the Restoration Advisory Board (RAB) that gets together every three months to discuss the cleanup efforts at PAFB, CCAFS, and NASA.

 Click Here to view RAB Minutes